 Mabel, can you please tell the Risk Insights readers a little bit about yourself, your experiences and what your current professional focus is?

-I’ve been with Citizens for 32 years and accumulated a wide range of institutional knowledge and connections in a management capacity across areas of model risk, retail, commercial, portfolio management.
-I joined the risk organization 6 years ago and recently assumed the role of the Head of Model Risk Governance.
+I’ve been with Citizens Bank for thirty two years and accumulated a wide range of institutional knowledge and connections in a management capacity; across areas of model risk, retail, commercial and portfolio management.
+I joined the risk organization six years ago and recently assumed the role of the Head of Model Risk Governance.

 At the Stress Testing USA: CCAR & DFAST Congress, you spoke on your insight regarding executing an effective review and challenges framework for stress testing validation.
 Why do you believe this is a key talking point and what do you think are the crucial things to consider?